 See below to learn more about hiring incentives for employers, posting a job in the online job board and contacts by program.

-Employers can apply for wage subsidies to help them hire up to 20,000 post-secondary students across Canada in paid work experiences related to their field of study.
-Employers could receive up to $5,000 for every student they hire through the Student Work Placement Program (SWPP), or up to $7,000 for every student they hire that is in their first year or is from an under-represented group including women in STEM, persons with disabilities and newcomers.
+Employers can apply for wage subsidies to help them hire post-secondary students across Canada in paid work experiences related to their field of study.
+Employers could receive up to 50% to a maximum of $5,000 per placement or up to 70% (up to a maximum of $7,000 per placement) for under-represented groups including first year students, women in STEM, indigenous students, persons with disabilities and newcomers.
 Both the Student and the Employer must meet eligibility requirements to receive this funding.